Naveentp/Clean-MVVM-NewsApp/README.md

 ## Steps to build the app
 - Create your API key at [News API](https://newsapi.org/)
-- Add the generated API key in `app/build.gradle` like below
-`buildConfigField "String", "NEWS_API_KEY", '"YOUR_NEWS_API_KEY"'`
+- Add the generated API key in `app/build.gradle` like below `buildConfigField "String", "NEWS_API_KEY", '"YOUR_NEWS_API_KEY"'`
 - Build and run the app.

+Thank you!